DarlezSec/SIte/content/categories/CTF/_index.md

 ---
 title: "CTF"
-description: "This is an example category"
+description: "category about what is related to CTF ( Capture The Flag )"
-slug: "test"
+slug: "CTF"
 image: "https://ctftime.org/media/events/hackit_ctf_ctftime.png"
 style:
     background: "#2a9d8f"